Min. time required: 2:00

 Route description

 • You’ll first walk from the rail station to the 1000-year-old Schloss Laufen (Laufen Castle).
-There’s a restaurant, playground, and a ‘Historama’ here.
+There’s a restaurant, playground, and the “Historama” here.
 The Historama is an exhibition about the castle and the Rhine Falls.
-You can learn that there have been plans to ‘remove’ the falls by blasting away the rocks, because it was considered an obstacle to shipping traffic.
-We’re glad those plans were never realized!
-Today it is still not possible for ships to pass the Rhine Falls.
+You can learn that there have been plans to remove the falls by blasting away the rocks, because it was considered an obstacle to shipping traffic.
+I’m glad those plans were never realized!
+Nowadays, it is still not possible for ships to pass the Rhine Falls.

 • Next, you go down to the observation platform, either on foot via the Belvedere Trail, or by the glass Panoramic Lift.

 • Take the boat across the Rhine to Schlössli Wörth.
 This castle is hundreds of years old and located on a tiny island.
-There is a very good restaurant inside the castle.
+There is an excellent restaurant inside the castle.

 • Cross the pedestrian bridge to the bank and turn right.
 Walk along the river promenade.
-There are again good views of the falls.
+Again, you’ll have good views of the falls.
 Take the pedestrian path on the railway bridge that leads back to Schloss Laufen and the rail station.

 Boat tours at the Rhine Falls